Ocean cruising in Antarctica

 South Georgia Island

 The uninhabited and naturally beautiful South Georgia Island is another UK Overseas Territory and is situated east of the Falkland Islands.
-During the summer months, you will find an army of two million fur seals and half of the world’s population of elephant seals.
-Cruise ships arrive at Right Whale Bay in the north-western section of South Georgia where hundreds of penguins gather.
+During the summer months on a cruise to Antarctica, you will find an army of two million fur seals and half of the world’s population of elephant seals.
+Cruise ships to Antarctica arrive at Right Whale Bay in the north-western section of South Georgia where hundreds of penguins gather.
 The other wildlife hotspots on the island are at Gold Harbour, Prion Island and Elsehul Bay.
 In the southeast of the island, you will find the deep blue Drygalski Fjord, from which a spectacular glacier rises high above the water.
 Make sure you stop by at the South Georgia Museum which was once a whaling museum.
 Today you can learn here about the history of the island, through collections of its discovery, its wildlife and its maritime past.
 There is also a small exhibit concerning the 1982 Falklands War between Great Britain and Argentina.

-Best cruising experiences in Antarctica
+Antarctica cruises: Best cruising experiences in Antarctica

 Look out for wildlife